 Michael Dougherty, charter member, was the 1st Secretary of Division 1.
-He was born on May 10, 1844 in Falcrah, County Downe Call, in the North of Ireland.
+He was born on May 10, 1844 in Falcarragh, County Donegal, Ireland.
 He was the youngest of seven children.

 Dougherty's courage in warfare and humanitarian efforts were said to have saved the lives of 2,500 men.
 Dougherty was captured and held in many confederate camps, including the notorious Andersonville Prison Camp in Georgia.
 The union soldiers were subjected to inhumane treatment that contributed to the deaths of thousands of soldiers.
 Sadly, Dougherty was the sole survivor of 127 of his regiment that were captured.
 122 of his men died in the Andersonville Prison.

-Afer release from the prison camp, Dougherty was being shipped home on the overcrowded transport ship, Sultanna, when the ship's boiler blew, setting the ship on fire and causing it to sink.
+After his release from the prison camp, on April 23, 1865, Dougherty was being shipped home on the overcrowded transport ship, Sultanna.
+The ship was heading to St Louis, Missouri.
+On board the ship, there were approximately 2200 people (mostly prisoners) coming from Andersonville.
+On April 27, the ship's boiler burst and the fire spread quickly.
+Fire increased in its intensity setting the ship on fire and causing it to sink.
 Michael was credited with rescuing many of his fellow passengers.

 He served as Bristol Council Member from 1880-1882.
 He was awarded the Congressional Medal of Honor on January 23, 1897.
 Michael stayed active until his death in 1930.